PAXSTORE/paxstore-openapi-java-sdk/docs/RESELLER_API.md

 ```
 {
 	"businessCode": -1,
-	"validationErrors": ["country:may not be empty", "contact:may not be empty", "name:may not be empty"]
+	"validationErrors": ["name:may not be empty"]
 }
 ```